-2 Commodity trading in the Southern Hub
+2 Commodity trading in the target model

-Box 2.1 Recommendations
+Box 2.1 Commodity trading design features

-Recommendation 1: Implement a new Southern Hub model where trading would occur on a voluntary, continuous basis.
+Implement a new Southern Hub model where trading would occur on a voluntary, continuous basis.
 Trading arrangements would be the same as at the Northern Hub.
 The Southern Hub would be a virtual hub retaining the existing footprint of the DTS.

-Commodity trading under the Southern Hub model would have the following features:
+Commodity trading under the target model would have the following features:

 - 1. Capacity would be sold separately to commodity: market participants would obtain capacity through a separate mechanism to commodity sales.
 As a result market participants would no longer have to bid all gas into the market to allocate capacity (scheduling) and different models for commodity trading would be possible. - 2.
 Commodity trading would be voluntary and continuous: market participants may trade bilaterally (through long-term contracts or OTC contracts) or through a Southern Hub trading exchange that would be the same as the Northern Hub exchange.
 Trading may occur at any point in time (continuous) and a number of different products would be available through the exchange. - 3.
 The Southern Hub would remain a virtual hub: all gas within the hub would be fungible and trading would occur at a 'notional point' (not a physical location).
 Therefore market participants would be able to trade with each other regardless of their location within the DTS (subject to having suitable capacity rights). - 4.
-Trading products determined in consultation with market participants: the trading products could be based on those offered in the existing Gas Supply Hub in the first instance, but tailored to meet the needs of DWGM participants.
+Trading products determined in consultation with market participants: the trading products could be based on those offered in the existing gas supply hub or the forward exchange recommended by the Commission in the final DWGM report in the first instance, but tailored to meet the needs of DWGM participants.